Quick answer

 The points of issue

-- Harmony Books, New York, 2002; first edition, first printing with number line ending in 1; priced dust jacket
+- Harmony Books, New York, published 14 May 2002; first edition, first printing with the number line ending in 1 on the copyright page

 - ISBN 0609601431